 ACN is strongly dedicated to addressing the shortage of males in the nursing profession and promoting the benefits a nursing career can offer men.
 Our Men in Nursing eBook presents a powerful collection of the stories of 28 males who outline their experiences as nurses.

 Our Men in Nursing Working Party is dedicated to improving the nursing workforce to allow for the greater retention and recruitment of men.

 Health Minister’s Award for Nursing Trailblazers

-The Hon.
-Greg Hunt MP, in conjunction with Australian College of Nursing, launched the inaugural Health Minister’s Award for Nursing Trailblazers in 2019.
+The Australian College of Nursing launched the inaugural Health Minister’s Award for Nursing Trailblazers in 2019.
 This award is the first of its kind in Australia and acknowledges the vital role nurses play in transforming our country’s health and aged care system.

 Nursing has the solutions to many of the problems that plague our health and aged care systems.
 This prestigious award is bestowed upon a nurse who has demonstrated leadership to bring new thinking to a wide range of health care challenges.